Mythologos/Notre-Dame-Digitized-Latin-Collection/README.md

 # Digitized Latin Collection

-**Creators**:
-- Stephen Bothwell, Kaitlin Stephan, Hildegund Müller, and David Chiang (University of Notre Dame)
+**Creators**: Stephen Bothwell, Kaitlin Stephan, Hildegund Müller, and David Chiang (University of Notre Dame)

 **Maintainer**: Stephen Bothwell

 ## Summary

-This repository contains a set of Latin texts which were digitized at the University of Notre Dame.
+This repository, titled the Digitized Latin Collection (DLC), contains a set of Latin texts which were digitized at the University of Notre Dame.
 These works span authors from the Classical, Late, and Medieval periods of Latin, and they were digitized in pursuit of questions about prosody across the eras of Latin.